Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Convergence to KKT-Points

 \section{Convergence to KKT-Points}

 In this section, we conclude that a quasi-stationary point is also a KKT-point under suitable constraint qualifications.
-In the first step, we show that we can easily replace the objective surrogates with their true counterparts whilst maintaining the convergence of the criticality:
+In the first step, we show that we can easily replace the \emph{objective} surrogates with their true counterparts. \begin{mylemma} Suppose \cref{ ass:covering, ass:lipschitz_gradients_true, ass:fully_linear_models, ass:normal_step_exists_bounded, ass:equivalent_norms} hold and suppose that it holds for a subsequence $\{\vxk\}$ of iterates that